Glazzes/react-native-zoom-toolkit/docs/docs/components/resumablezoom.md

 |------|---------|----------------|
 | `worklet function` | `undefined` | see [worklets](https://docs.swmansion.com/react-native-reanimated/docs/2.x/fundamentals/worklets/) |

-Callback triggered when the component has been panned beyond the boundaries defined by its enclosing container, ideal property to mimic scroll behavior.
+Worklet callback triggered when the component has been panned beyond the boundaries defined by its enclosing container, ideal property to mimic scroll behavior.

 ::: tip Condition
-This callback is only triggered when the `panMode` property is set to `PanMode.CLAMP`.
+This callback is only triggered when the `panMode` property is set to `PanMode.CLAMP` (default value).
 :::

 ## Methods